CyberSaiyam/StockMarketDashboardApp/README.md

 ## Displays the stock of few companies

-Made with streamlit and pandas
+Made with streamlit and pandas.

-Stocks of companies like amazon, google, apple, netflix, tesla etc.
+It Stocks of various companies like amazon, google, apple, netflix, tesla etc.

 ![](imgs/chart-1905225_1920.jpg)